Jorvorskie Lane: Senior year

 Once new head coach Mike Sherman took over, Lane was moved to fullback.
 Sherman told Lane of the position change prior to his press conference where he was officially announced as the new A&M coach.
 Sherman stated: "When I came in, my press conference obviously I met with the team.
 Jorvorskie was in class during that time.
 But he came up to me shortly before my press conference, introduced himself, and at that time I told him, you're going to be a fullback.
 And there was no hemming or hawing about it.
 He didn't seem totally pleased with it but didn't balk at it necessarily."
 He also noted that Lane's weight has always been a problem.
 Sherman had wanted Lane in the 260s once the season starts.
 In Sherman's offensive system, the fullback catches passes.
 Lane also needed to block for starting tailback Mike Goodson, especially since the offensive line is inexperienced.

 In the first three games of the season, Lane only carried the ball seven times.
 In the fourth game against Army, A&M coaches used Lane to run out the clock in the final quarter.
 Lane posted six consecutive carries in the drive, compiling 34 yards.
 This helped the team escape with a 21–17 victory.
 After the game, Lane stated "It felt good.
 That's what I'm going to do when I'm called upon to carry the ball.
 I'm going to put my team on my back and win."

 Lane finished his senior season with just 93 rushing yards and five touchdowns.
-A Sports Illustrated reporter wrote that this kind of performance "could push" Lane out of the 2009 NFL Draft.
+A Sports Illustrated reporter wrote that this kind of performance "could push" Lane out of the 2009 NFL draft.

 Lane had a chance to showcase his abilities for NFL scouts in the 2009 East-West Shrine Game on January 17, 2009.
 Scouts were discouraged by his weight, which was 295 pounds at the time.
 During the game, he was unable to carry the ball past defenders inside the 5-yard line three times.
 Prior to the draft, scouts have stated that Lane could play up to his potential in the NFL if he shows his ability to control his weight.
 However, he was not drafted in the 2009 NFL draft and was not signed as an undrafted free agent.

+Jorvorskie graduated from Texas A&M with a bachelors in Agricultural Leadership in 2025.